elenagarciamorato/GDASC/README.md

 GDASC distinguishes itself as a versatile and adaptable framework for data indexing, capable of integrating various clustering algorithms and distance functions.

-The proposed approach for constructing the multilevel structure used in the search process is designed to accommodate any clustering algorithm that generates representatives summarizing the underlying dataset and supports the use of arbitrary distances, thereby making the framework adaptable to the specific characteristics of the dataset.
+The proposed method for building the multilevel structure, therefore used in the search process, is designed to integrate any clustering algorithm that produces representative points summarising the underlying dataset and allows for the use of arbitrary distance measures, making the framework adaptable to the dataset’s specific properties.

-This approach significantly broadens the spectrum of compatible problems while offering desirable scalability through the bottom-up construction of the search tree, providing a competitive edge over other state-of-the-art algorithms that require centralisation of all data on a single server.
+This method greatly expands the range of applicable problems while ensuring scalability by utilizing a bottom-up strategy for building the search tree, providing a competitive edge over many current algorithms that rely on centralizing all data on a single server.

 ### Clustering Algorithms: